Ralph Caspers: Career

-From 1999 to 2002, Caspers run his own talk show for kids on the children's channel KiKA called QuasselCaspers.
+From 1999 to 2002, Caspers ran his own talk show for kids on the children's channel KiKA called QuasselCaspers.
 From 2001 to 2022, he moderated the popular children's science magazine Wissen macht Ah! and sometimes scripted it as well.
 Between 2003 and 2004 his reportage-magazine Neufundland ("Newfoundland") was broadcast additionally on special occasions.
 In this magazine he moderated from behind a wheel of a golden limousine from the 1970's.
 There are 5 episodes in total with each 30 minutes.
 Also, he is one of the experts in the children's quiz show Frag doch mal die Maus ("Just ask the mouse"), which is connected to the show Die Sendung mit der Maus.

 In the course of the campaign WDR Kinderwelt ("children’s world of the WDR") for children's media education, Caspers produced the visitor film Die wunderbare Welt des WDR – eine Reise durch Fernsehen, Radio und Internet ("the wonderful world of the WDR – a journey through tv, radio and internet").

 This film (about 18 minutes long) was broadcast on 12 December 2009 on the WDR and since the 16 December 2009 it is shown to visitors of the "WDR Kinderstudios" in Köln.
 Since 2010, Caspers moderates the WDR tv-show Quarks substitutional; from 2019 to 2021 taking turns with Mai Thi Nguyen-Kim and after that with Florence Randrianarisoa.
 Since Novembre 2022, Caspers is the face of the YouTube-channel „Quarks Dimension Ralph".

 Caspers' first book "Wissen macht Ah!" was published in September 2004.
 Since 2011, he presented the show Du bist kein Werwolf – Über Leben in der Pubertät (You are not a Werewolf – Living through puberty) together with Christine Henning on the German Tv-Channel KiKA.
 He worked with Dieter Nuhr on the quiz show Null gewinnt (Zero wins) between July 2012 and early 2013.
-Caspers had an acting role in the 2016 children's film Robbi, Tobbi und das Fliewatüüt.
+Caspers had an acting role in the 2016 children's film adaptation of Robbi, Tobbi und das Fliewatüüt.

 In late July 2022, it was announced that Ralph Caspers would be leaving the show Wissen macht Ah! after more than 21 years.
 Since September 2022, Tarkan Bagci and Clarissa Corrêa da Silva present the show.